 The playing is suspiciously smooth, but the vibrato makes me suspect a real instrument rather than a synth.

 Jefferson Airplane - Martha (1967)

 Jefferson Airplane was another San Francisco psychedelic band.
 The recorder fit right in with that.
 The instrument is used here as just another color in the mix, never prominent, but also hardly ever absent.
-The obvious lack of technique of the player, and the bad intonation, does not really bother me.
+The mediocre technique of the player, and the bad intonation, does not really bother me.

 Led Zeppelin - Stairway to Heaven (1971)

 The quiet part of this song has a great recorder intro, which is repeated to harmonize under the vocal melody.
 It seems a soprano and alto or tenor.
-The light vibrato is pleasant, but a high note shows lack of breath support.
+The light vibrato is pleasant, and the whole thing is charming.

 Giorgio Moroder - Action Man

 Under the moniker “Spinach”, synthesizer pioneer Giorgio Moroder (see: Donna Summer’s “I feel love”) released some straight sounding 70s pop songs.
 “Action man” doesn’t seem to be related to TV series by the same name.
 Somewhere late in the song there is a nice flute solo, and in the outtro some not-too-technical recorder noodling, fortunately mixed pretty far back, but still clearly audible.
 I have no idea what he was going for.